brianhouse/sound_art/README.md

 - Return Tascam recorder, pickups, and amplifier.
 You can keep speakers if you'd like, but please return them as well otherwise.
 Receiving a final grade is dependent on returning the materials.

-(No meetings or work due during exam week)
+(No meetings during exam week; final documentation is due)